Introduction

 Some considerations that impact costing:

-Each installation will need to be assessed by an electrician.
-When creating an EV charging roadmap for a strata building often we recommended that some of the above-mentioned costs be covered by strata which will make it easier and cheaper for individual owners to connect their own chargers.
+An electrician must assess each installation.
+When we create an EV charging roadmap for a strata building, we often recommend that strata cover some of the above-mentioned costs.
+This approach makes it easier and cheaper for individual owners to connect their own chargers.

 For example, a building with 15 parking bays may decide to put in 3 strategically located sub-distribution boards across the car park so that when each parking bay wishes to connect a charger they have a simpler task and shorter cable run.
 This also minimises the connections required at the main switchboard and can often mean that any trenching needs only be completed once.